hanhy06/embellish_chat/docs/README.md

 # Embellish Chat for Fabric

 **Embellish Chat** is a Fabric mod that enhances the chat experience on Minecraft servers.
-It makes player communication more expressive and convenient with discordSetting like Markdown-style formatting, mentions, clickable links, and mention notifications.
+It makes player communication more expressive and convenient with Discord-like Markdown-style formatting, mentions, clickable links, and mention notifications.

 ---